Skip to Site Header Skip to Main Content Skip to Footer

 Use Light Strategically

-It’s a well-known fact that looking at electronic screens before bed disrupts sleep.
-Not only do electronics stimulate us (particularly children), but the light of computers and mobile screens actually suppresses the release of melatonin, a hormone essential to healthy sleep.
+It's well-known that looking at electronic screens before bed disrupts sleep.
+Not only do electronics stimulate us (particularly children and young adults), but the light exposure of computers and mobile screens suppresses melatonin, a hormone essential to healthy sleep.
 [5] Fall asleep more efficiently by turning off electronics at least 30 to 60 minutes before you go to bed.
 Your brain will thank you.

 Training yourself to go to sleep earlier is easier said than done.
 But it is possible—even for night owls.
-A proven way to encourage sleepiness is by creating a calm, restful sleep environment.
+But, if having trouble falling asleep, a proven way to encourage sleepiness is by creating a calm, restful sleep environment.

-Dim-lighting, a cool temperature, and effective noise insulation in the bedroom will help you to prepare for a good night's sleep.
+Dim lighting, a cool temperature, and effective noise insulation in the bedroom will help you prepare for a good night's sleep.
 Other touches, like a scent, can also influence your shut-eye.
 For example, lavender has been proven to promote healthy sleep.
 [6]

 It's also helpful to associate your bed purely with sleep.
-Studying, watching TV, or even plugging into a podcast in bed can delay how quickly you doze off.
+Studying, watching TV, or even plugging into a podcast in bed can delay how quickly you doze off, resulting in poor sleep.

 Citations/Resources